pustotnik/zenmake/docs/buildconf-select.rst

         },
     }

-Also you can use internal conditions for supported buildtypes.
-But if any name of supported buildtype is the same as one of known platforms or supported toolchains then such a buildtype cannot be used as internal condition.
+Also you can use built-in conditions for supported buildtypes.
+But if any name of supported buildtype is the same as one of known platforms or supported toolchains then such a buildtype cannot be used as a built-in condition.
-For example, you can want to make/use buildtype 'linux' and it will be possible but for using in conditions you have to declare some different name in this case because 'linux' is one of known platforms.
+For example, you may want to make/use the buildtype 'linux' and it will be possible but you have to declare a different name to use it in conditions in this case because the 'linux' value is one of known platforms.

-There is one detail about internal conditions for toolchains - only toolchains supported for current build tasks exist.
-ZenMake detects them with all ``features`` of all existing build tasks in current project during configuring.
-For example, if tasks exist for C language only then supported toolchains for all other languages don't exist in internal conditions.
+There is one detail about built-in conditions for toolchains - only toolchains supported for current build tasks can be used.
+ZenMake detects them from all ``features`` of all existing build tasks in current project during configuring.
+For example, if tasks exist for C language only then supported toolchains for all other languages cannot be used as a built-in condition.

-If you declare condition in :ref:`conditions<buildconf-conditions>` with the same name of some internal condition then your condition will be used instead of internal condition.
+If you declare condition in :ref:`conditions<buildconf-conditions>` with the same name of a built-in condition then your condition will be used instead of that built-in condition.